The Design Process: The Contractor’s Edition

 A couple notes:

 I do not hire subs.
 I do have vendors and cabinet shops that I prefer, and may note this on the specifications if it is vital to the design.
 I have discovered that while many contractors have their cabinet shop they prefer to work with, these shops do not necessarily meet the design needs we have.
 We prefer local custom shops that are able to supply missing pieces and make corrections immediately.
 We also prefer to work with shops that offer FSC woods and no formaldehyde.

-I am not your boss, and I totally know that.
+I am not your boss, and I know that.
 Clients often think that the CA phase is where we tell you what to do.
-Not gonna happen.
 I will never, ever tell you how to do your job.
 I will never do that thing designers are known for where they draw something ridiculous and then when you say “how do I build that?” respond with “I don’t know, that’s your job”… not cool.
 I may honestly say “wow, I’m not sure!
 Let’s figure it out together.” or look at alternative solutions.

 Many clients consult with me instead of hiring me for full services.
 These clients may have drawings from me- unless we have done full services, they will all be watermarked.
 You are still welcome to use these drawings and develop from them, but they are not complete designs and it is likely the client does not want you contacting me for answers (it’s likely that I don’t have them because we didn’t get that involved!).
-Feel free to encourage them to really develop the design, but those ones are kinda out of my hands unfortunately.

 What did I forget?
 Do you have any questions?
 Constructive criticism?
 Thanks!!